-- A. If an Event of Default occurs, then the Division shall, after thirty calendar days written notice to the Recipient and upon the Recipient's failure to cure within those thirty days, exercise any one or more of the following remedies, either concurrently or consecutively: - (1) Terminate this Agreement, provided that the Recipient is given at least thirty days prior written notice of the termination.
-The notice shall be effective when placed in the United States, first class mail, postage prepaid, by registered or certified mail-return receipt requested, to the address in paragraph 2 above; - (2) Begin an appropriate legal or equitable action to enforce performance of this Agreement; - (3) Withhold or suspend payment of all or any part of a request for payment; - (4) Require that the Recipient refund to the Division any monies used for ineligible purposes under the laws, rules and regulations governing the use of these funds. - (5) Exercise any corrective or remedial actions, to include but not be limited to:
+If an Event of Default occurs, then the Division shall, after thirty (30) calendar days written notice to the Recipient and upon the Recipient's failure to cure within those thirty (30) days, exercise any one or more of the following remedies, either concurrently or consecutively:

+- a.
+Terminate this Agreement, provided that the Recipient is given at least thirty (30) days prior written notice of the termination.
+The notice shall be effective when placed in the United States, first class mail, postage prepaid, by registered or certified mail-return receipt requested, to the address in paragraph (2) CONTACT herein; - b.
+Begin an appropriate legal or equitable action to enforce performance of this Agreement; - c.
+Withhold or suspend payment of all or any part of a request for payment; - d.
+Require that the Recipient refund to the Division any monies used for ineligible purposes under the laws, rules and regulations governing the use of these funds; - e.
+Exercise any corrective or remedial actions, to include but not be limited to: - i. request additional information from the Recipient to determine the reasons for or the extent of non-compliance or lack of performance,

-- (a) Request additional information from the Recipient to determine the reasons for or the extent of non-compliance or lack of performance; - (b) Issue a written warning to advise that more serious measures may be taken if the situation is not corrected; - (c) Advise the Recipient to suspend, discontinue or refrain from incurring costs for any activities in question; - (d) Require the Recipient to reimburse the Division for the amount of costs incurred for any items determined to be ineligible; or, - (e) Exercise any other rights or remedies which may be available under law. - B. Pursuing any of the above remedies will not stop the Division from pursuing any other remedies in this Agreement or provided at law or in equity. - C. If the Division waives any right or remedy in this Agreement or fails to insist on strict performance by the Recipient, it will not affect, extend or waive any other right or remedy of the Division, or affect the later exercise of the same right or remedy by the Division for any other default by the Recipient.
+- ii. issue a written warning to advise that more serious measures may be taken if the situation is not corrected. - iii. advise the Recipient to suspend, discontinue or refrain from incurring costs for any activities in question, or - iv. require the Recipient to reimburse the Division for the amount of costs incurred for any items determined to be ineligible; - f.
+Exercise any other rights or remedies which may be available under law.

+Pursuing any of the above remedies will not stop the Division from pursuing any other remedies in this Agreement or provided at law or in equity.
+If the Division waives any right or remedy in this Agreement or fails to insist on strict performance by the Recipient, it will not affect, extend, or waive any other right or remedy of the Division, or affect the later exercise of the same right or remedy by the Division for any other default by the Recipient.

-16. TERMINATION.
+(16) TERMINATION